 While the IP promises growth for your child beyond the academic sense, it is more important for you to understand that the IP may not be suitable for every child.

-Earlier this year, The Straits Times reported that out of 4,000 primary school leavers entering the IP in 2016, around 6%, or 240 students, can be expected to drop out before they complete it.
+In 2016, The Straits Times reported that out of 4,000 primary school leavers entering the IP in 2016, around 6%, or 240 students, can be expected to drop out before they complete it.
 (Read: About 6% of students likely to not finish IP)

-Don’t be alarmed just yet!
+Don’t be alarmed just yet.

 Whether or not your child can manage and excel in the IP depends heavily on his or her ability to adapt to the curriculum style.
 Assessing whether your child will take to this programme well begins with knowing your child’s learning habits.

 Based on the report, students who did not do well in the IP track highlighted that the programme is not suited to their strengths and learning styles.

 “I didn't do so well in the A levels, but I am still glad I was in the IP.
 I felt that I gained in other ways.
 I am doing well in my degree course, partly because the IP taught me research and analytical skills.
 I realise [too] that the IP suits students who have a lot of discipline." — A 22-year-old, who dropped out of the IP and now studies at the private Singapore Institute of Management

 While the flexible curriculum allows for teachers to expose your child to a more advanced curriculum and develop non-academic skills and interest, it also places a greater need for him or her to be disciplined and keep track of his or her own progress in school.
 The fluid schedule of work means that your child will need to exercise a higher degree of independence in managing his or her learning journey.

 It is good to note that most schools still conduct school-based assessments to measure students’ progress.
 Some schools also offer the four-year 'O' level track and let students transfer from one to the other.